Ask a Brit which country spaghetti Bolognese comes from and they’re likely to reply, “Italy.”

-The truth is, as with Chinese and Indian cuisines, our typical interpretation of Italian food is less authentic than we may have been led to believe.
-And unfortunately, it seems that, as with language, flavour, too, can find itself lost in translation.
+The truth is, as with Chinese and Indian cuisines, our typical interpretations of Italian dishes are less authentic than we may have been led to believe.
+And unfortunately, it seems, that as with language, flavour, too, can find itself lost in translation.

-The city of Bologna’s traditional ragu al Bolognese is the authentic Italian inspiration for what’s affectionately referred to by many in the UK as ‘spag-bol,’ and surprisingly, the two share only a passing resemblance.
+The city of Bologna’s traditional ragu al Bolognese is the authentic Italian inspiration for what’s affectionately referred to in the UK as ‘spag-bol,’ and, perhaps surprisingly, the two share only a passing resemblance.

-For starters, ragu al Bolognese is never accompanied by spaghetti.
-Instead, you’ll typically find it served over tagliatelle or another variety of chunky pasta better suited to gripping the thick sauce than thin, slippery spaghetti.
-And whereas spaghetti Bolognese is almost exclusively cooked with minced beef, variations of ragu al Bolognese can be made using minced beef, minced pork, chicken liver, or a combination of the three.
-It may also come as a surprise that the list of ingredients for this original Italian version excludes garlic but includes milk.
+First of all, ragu al Bolognese is never accompanied by spaghetti.
+Instead, you’ll typically find it served over tagliatelle or another chunky variety of pasta better for gripping the thick sauce than thin, slippery spaghetti.
+And whereas spaghetti Bolognese is almost exclusively cooked with minced beef, variations of ragu al Bolognese can be made using minced beef, minced pork, chicken liver, or any combination of the three.
+It may also come as a surprise that the list of ingredients for the Italian original excludes garlic but includes milk.